easyCZ/memcached-vs-redis/dissertation/baseline.md

 The mean throughput below 1ms is 404391 operations per second with a mean latency of 0.563ms.

-Moving forward, we can use 16 connections with 4 threads each as a reasonable baseline.
+Moving forward, we can use 16 connections with 4 threads each as a reasonable client configuration.

 ## Scaling threads